Stormwater Best Management

 Terms for Eligibility

-- Stormwater best management practices (BMP) shall meet design criteria in the Iowa Storm Water Management Manual or other applicable design guidance approved by the director.
+- Stormwater Best Management Practices (BMP) shall meet design criteria in the Iowa Storm Water Management Manual or other applicable design guidance approved by the Director of Public Works.

 - Stormwater BMPs required for subdivisions and new developments are not eligible for rebate.

-- Must be one of the improvements listed as qualifying work above.
+- Must be one of the improvements (Best Management Practices) listed as qualifying work above.

 - Work cannot proceed until the application has been pre-approved by City.